Mission and Goal statement for Linn-Benton Rental Housing Association

 - Any member who fails to pay dues or fees within sixty (60) days of the time they are due and payable shall be automatically dropped from membership.

 - Membership meetings are open to Active and Associate members and those interested in becoming members.
-Non-members are limited to two meetings as a guest, thereafter must join to attend.

 - Commitment and adherence to the Association Code of Ethics.